eclipseisoffline/eclipsestweakeroo/README.md

 At the moment, this mod makes the following modifications:

 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
+- Added `disableTabHeader` yeet, which hides the header in the player list.
+- Added `disableTabFooter` yeet, which hides the footer in the player list.
+- Added `handRestockUnstackable` generic option, which toggles whether to restock unstackable items with `tweakHandRestock`.